 Betting has always been a subject of taboo and illegality ever since it was first practiced.
 What probably started as a means of fun activity has gradually evolved into a full-fledged commercial business, with scores of people relying solely on betting to make a living.
 Sports betting has been popular for centuries, right from the start of the Olympics and the bloody fights between gladiators in the Roman colosseums.

 Betting has been done on all kinds of sports, starting from horse racing, football, NBA, NFL, etc. with fans and enthusiasts of each sport placing bets on their preferred events.
 In Asia, and particularly in the countries of the Indian subcontinent, viz.
-India, Pakistan, Bangladesh, and Sri Lanka, betting on cricket has long been prevalent, and you can read more about cricket betting here.
+India, Pakistan, Bangladesh, and Sri Lanka, betting on cricket has long been prevalent.

 While in certain Asian regions like Macau and Hong Kong, betting is legal, the majority of countries like India consider betting illegal and punishable under law.

 This has given birth to a huge black market for illegal betting operations.
 A recent study revealed that almost 3 lakh crore rupees change hands every year in the Indian underground betting market.
 This is a huge number, and given that the business is illegal, it leaves lakhs of punters exposed to fraudulent bookies and bookmakers.